MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/Activity.md

 Task performed, or to be performed, by a user.
 An activity is any action for which an entry can be made on a calendar.

-Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/Activity.cdm.json" target="_blank">GitHub</a>.
+Latest version (0.8.1) of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/Activity.cdm.json" target="_blank">GitHub</a>.

 ## Instances

-Instances of this entity are listed below:
+Instances of this entity are listed below.

 [applicationCommon/Activity](../../Activity.md "/core/applicationCommon/Activity.cdm.json/Activity")
-crmCommon/Activity
+/core/applicationCommon/foundationCommon/crmCommon/Activity.cdm.json/Activity

 ## Traits